How to Calculate VAT in Dubai?

 Businesses will be required to keep records which will enable the authorities to identify the details of the business activities and review transactions.
 The specifics regarding the documents which will be required and the time period for keeping them will be communicated in due course.

-We at JCA UAE Audit guides about How to Calculation VAT in Dubai, For more information, Inquire us today.
+We at JCA guides about How to Calculation VAT in Dubai, For more information, Inquire us today.